If only King Gustav knew about quality assurance

-Sweden, August 10, 1628, the Vasa, supposedly the most powerful warship in the Baltic, set sail from Stockholm harbour on its maiden voyage.
+Sweden, August 10, 1628, the Vasa, supposedly the most powerful warship in the Baltic, sets out on its maiden voyage from Stockholm harbour.

-Sweden, August 10, 1628 the Vasa sinks in Stockholm harbour, mere minutes after slipping her moorings.
+Sweden, August 10, 1628 the Vasa sinks in Stockholm harbour.

-The launch was met with a strong, but still minor wind, which tilted the Vasa to its port side and caused water to rush into the open gun ports.
-The people of Stockholm watched in horror as the Vasa sank into the muddy seabed 32 meters below taking 53 lives with her.
+A small wind tilted the Vasa to its port side causing water to fill open gun ports.
+The people of Stockholm watched in horror as the Vasa sank to the muddy seabed 32 meters below taking 53 lives with her.

 Three hundred and thirty-three years later the Vasa was hauled from the harbour’s preserving mud and silt and taken to Stockholm’s Vasa Museum, which houses an incredibly intact piece of history that is a marvel to behold.

 So, what happened?
 It’s down to bad design and bad testing.
 The Vasa was too tall and too heavy for its short hull nestled below the waterline.
 Any movement would have been enough to tip the balance.
-And, King Gustav II Adolf, known as the ‘father of modern warfare’ and ‘The Lion of the North’ in his haste also didn’t do any Quality Assurance.
-There was no testing, other than a couple of sailors running across the decks to test the stability, thus just as quickly as she set sail.
-She also sunk.
+And in his haste to conquer the seas, King Gustav II Adolf, known as the ‘father of modern warfare’ and ‘The Lion of the North’ didn’t have time for any of that Quality Assurance mumbo-jumbo.
+After getting a few sailors to run across the decks to test stability, she was allowed to set sail with full crew and cargo.

 One account summarises the contributing factors thus: